-Appropriate measures will be put in place to control risks identified.
+Appropriate measures will be put in place to control the risks identified.
 Some specific risks are summarised below:

 - Chickenpox can affect the pregnancy if a woman has not already had the infection.
-Expectant mothers should report exposure to antenatal carer and GP at any stage of exposure.
-Shingles is caused by the same virus as chickenpox, so anyone who has not had chickenpox is potentially vulnerable to the infection if they have close contact with a case of shingles - If a pregnant woman comes into contact with measles or German measles (rubella), she should inform her antenatal carer and GP immediately to ensure investigation - Slapped cheek disease (parvovirus B19) can occasionally affect an unborn child.
-If exposed early in pregnancy (before 20 weeks), the pregnant woman should inform her antenatal care and GP as this must be investigated promptly
+Expectant mothers should report exposure to antenatal carer and GP at any exposure stage.
+Shingles is caused by the same virus as chickenpox, so anyone who has not had chickenpox is potentially vulnerable to the infection if they have close contact with a case of shingles. - If a pregnant woman comes into contact with measles or German measles (rubella), she should inform her antenatal carer and GP immediately to ensure investigation - Slapped cheek disease (parvovirus B19) can occasionally affect an unborn child.
+If exposed early in pregnancy (before 20 weeks), the pregnant woman should inform her antenatal care and GP, as this must be investigated promptly

-17. Occupational stress
+17. Occupational stress & mental health issues

-We are committed to promoting high levels of health and wellbeing and recognise the importance of identifying and reducing workplace stressors through risk assessment.
+We are committed to promoting high levels of health and well-being and recognise the importance of identifying and reducing workplace stressors through risk assessment.

-Systems are in place within the school for responding to individual concerns and monitoring staff workloads.
+Systems are in place within the school to respond to individual concerns and monitor staff workloads.